sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### Can you add support for showing an analog clock like the system clock?

-I have no plans to add that, but you can make it work by unchecking the "Time" preference in Dato and keep the system clock.
+I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keep the system clock.

 #### Can you add support for flashing the time separator like the system clock?

-I have no plans to add that, but you can make it work by unchecking the "Time" preference in Dato and keep the system clock.
+I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keep the system clock.

 #### Is it possible to pin Dato so it's always visible?